thu-ml/tianshou/docs/tutorials/tictactoe.rst

 The observation variable ``obs`` returned from the environment is a ``dict``, with three keys ``agent_id``, ``obs``, ``mask``.
 This is a general structure in multi-agent RL where agents take turns.
 The meaning of these keys are:

 - ``agent_id``: the id of the current acting agent, where agent_id :math:`\in [1, N]`, N is the number of agents.
 In our Tic-Tac-Toe case, N is 2.
-The agent_id starts from 1 because we reserve 0 for the environment itself.
+The agent_id starts at 1 because we reserve 0 for the environment itself.
 Sometimes the developer may want to control the behavior of the environment, for example, to determine how to dispatch cards in Poker.

 - ``obs``: the actual observation of the environment.
 In the Tic-Tac-Toe game above, the observation variable ``obs`` is a ``np.ndarray`` with the shape of (6, 6).
 The values can be "0/1/-1": 0 for empty, 1 for ``x``, -1 for ``o``.
 Agent 1 places ``x`` on the board, while agent 2 places ``o`` on the board.

 - ``mask``: the action mask in the current timestep.
-In board games or card games, the legal action set vary with time.
+In board games or card games, the legal action set varies with time.
 The mask is a 0-1 array.
 For Tic-Tac-Toe, index ``i`` means the place of ``i/N`` th row and ``i%N`` th column.
 If ``mask[i] == True``, the player can place an ``x`` or ``o`` at that position.
 Now the board is empty, so the mask is all the true, contains all the positions on the board.

 .. note::

     There is no special formulation of ``mask`` either in discrete action space or in continuous action space.
-You can also use some action space like ``gym.spaces.Discrete`` or ``gym.spaces.Box`` to represent the available action space.
+You can also use some action spaces like ``gym.spaces.Discrete`` or ``gym.spaces.Box`` to represent the available action space.
 It is only a need for the random agent.
-Currently we use boolean array.
+Currently, we use a boolean array.

 Let's play two steps to have an intuitive understanding of the environment.